 How to apply for planning permission

 If planning permission is required, you must fill in the standard planning application forms available from the Scottish Government website.
-Hard copies can be obtained from Planning Reception, John Muir House, Haddington.
 The forms include guidance notes to help you fill them in.
-If you need any extra help you should contact or visit us at Planning Reception where a Planning Technician/Duty Planner will be able to assist you.
+If you need any extra help you should contact the Duty Planner.
 If you are employing an architect as an agent for your application, they can fill in the forms on your behalf.